 The next step in the procedure is to determine the argument substance, a notion defined as the specific combination of the types of statements.
 In this case, the conclusion is a legal qualification, which counts as a statement of value (V), and the premise is a statement of fact (F).
 The argument thus combines a statement of value with a statement of fact (abbreviated as ‘VF’).

-The traditional name of first-order predicate arguments is derived from the so-called ‘lever’ of the argument, which is a formulation of its underlying mechanism and plays an important role in the evaluation of the argument (see Wagemans 2019).
+The systematic name provides the analyst with important information about the so-called ‘lever’ of the argument, which is a formulation of its underlying mechanism and plays an important role in the evaluation of the argument (see Wagemans 2019).
 In this case, the systematic name tells us that the argument is based on the relationship between the predicates X and Y. A fitting keyword for describing this relationship is ‘criterion’, for the fact that something does not deprive the original owner of the use of an object (Y) functions as a criterion for legally qualifying it as not being theft (X).
-We can thus label the argument as an ‘argument from criterion’, which is represented in the Periodic Table of Arguments by the symbol Cr.

 The example is taken from a comment on an article published on techdirt.com on 05.04.2010.